-Chlorella, a so-called superfood, has earned a reputation among its supporters as a fix-all supplement.
-It is a fast growing alga that may have a range of health benefits.
+Chlorella, a so-called superfood, is a fast growing alga that may have a range of health benefits.
 Some people use it as a nutritional supplement.
 Chlorella nutrition can depend on the way a person grows and prepares it.

 Chlorella has a tough, rigid cell wall that makes it hard to digest in its natural form.
 Processing makes its nutrients digestible.

 Some people have proposed using chlorella as a

 In the United States, however, people mostly use it in tablet, powder, or a liquid form as a nutritional supplement.
 Various types of chlorella are suitable for use as food supplements.